DoodleScheduling/frontend-challenge-chat-api/README.md

 The API uses MongoDB for persistent storage with the following features:

 - Automatic seeding of initial chat messages on first start
-- Indexed timestamp field for efficient queries
+- Indexed createdAt field for efficient queries

 ## API Documentation